The Difference Between the Millennium and the Year 2000

 Short ExplanationThe 3rd Millennium starts on January 1 of the year 2001, NOT on January 1 of the year 2000 as many people who use the Gregorian calendar believe..

 Year 2000 starts January 1st, year 2000.

-Longer explanationThe reason why the 3rd Millennium / 21st Century starts in 2001 is because there was no year 0 (or AD 0, 0 BC).
-The year before 1 A.D. is defined as year 1 B.C., so year 0 was skipped.
-(See below.
-Therefore, January 1st, year 1 is defined to be the start of the 1st century and the 1st Millennium.
+Longer ExplanationThe reason why the 3rd Millennium, also known as the 21st Century, starts in 2001 is because there was no year 0, i.e., there was no year AD 0, nor was there a year 0 BC.
+The year before the year AD 1 is defined as the year 1 BC, so the year 0 was skipped.
+(See below).
+Therefore, January 1, year 1, is defined to be the start of the 1st century and the start of the 1st Millennium.

 Because one Millennium is 1000 years, the first Millennium ends with year 1000.
 The next (2nd) Millennium starts 1000 years after the first, that is in year 1+1000 = 1001.
 And the 3rd one starts 1000 years later than the 2nd: 1001+1000 = 2001.
 The same procedure could be followed for centuries.
 See the tables below for more information.

 What Should We Celebrate?We can happily celebrate both years, although probably most people will think the start of year 2000 is a bigger celebration than the start of year 2001.

 At the start of the year 2000, we celebrate that it's a special round number, and at the start of the year 2001, we can celebrate a new century, a new Millennium, and that 2000 years have passed since year 1 started.